prodevzla/pokedex/README.md

 --verify what's the best place for the getColor extension and all the new logic related to colors

+--check get filter use case
+--create event pattern for onclick

 --create string util class